terencezl/terencezl.github.io/index.md

 _Senior Software Engineer, 2017 - 2021_

 I moved into the industry and realized I really liked to work with computers in a more general capacity.
 In order to take things to the next level, I needed more rigorous training in Software Engineering.
-At Bloomberg I became serious with C++ (it's a C++ shop after all!), Operating Systems, System Design, DevOps & Platform Engineering, Docker, Cloud, etc. I took special interest in scalable data pipeline and database components, like Apache Kafka, Redis (still have a T-shirt from Redis Day in NYC!), MongoDB, etc. Meawhile I kept learning about ML/AI on the side.
+At Bloomberg I became serious with **C++** (it's a C++ shop after all!), **Operating Systems**, **System Design**, **DevOps & Platform Engineering**, **Docker**, **Cloud**, etc. I took special interest in scalable data pipeline and database components, like **Apache Kafka**, **Redis** (still have a T-shirt from Redis Day in NYC!), **MongoDB**, etc. Meanwhile I kept learning about ML/AI on the side.

 * Maintained the widely-used Secure File Transfer Protocol (SFTP) infrastructure.
 * Developed the next-generation SFTP backed by Bloomberg Cloud Computing and Storage with file system emulation.
 Designed & implemented reliable account & routing management and robust messaging control.
-Wrote OS-level modules and plugins for OpenSSH.
+Wrote OS-level modules and plugins for **OpenSSH**.
 * Safeguarded successful year-long high-stake account migration as technical lead.

 -----------------